 Suspending a OneCard:

-Residence halls are the property of the State of Illinois under the control of the NIU Board of Trustees.
-It is the policy of the university to ensure students' privacy in their residence hall rooms consistent with its basic responsibilities to fulfill its educational functions and to conduct its day-to-day operations.
-The responsibilities of the university require the reservation of a reasonable right of entry into student rooms to assure proper upkeep, paint, and repair to provide for the health and safety of residents; and/or to investigate when a reasonable cause exists to believe that a violation of residence hall or other University regulations is occurring in student rooms.
+Residence halls and Northern View apartments are the property of the State of Illinois under the control of the NIU Board of Trustees.
+It is the policy of the university to ensure students' privacy in their residence hall rooms and university-operated apartments consistent with its basic responsibilities to fulfill its educational functions and to conduct its day-to-day operations.
+The responsibilities of the university require the reservation of a reasonable right of entry into student residence to assure proper upkeep, paint and repair to provide for the health and safety of residents; and/or to investigate when a reasonable cause exists to believe that a violation of Housing Handbook or other University regulations is occurring in student residence.